 - 2.6 The Police share information about all young people who are reported missing with Nottingham City Council.
 The Police also notify Nottingham City when a young person has returned.
-This information sharing takes place with Nottingham City's Missing Children team, which is a small team that is line-managed by the Child Sexual Exploitation Co-ordinator (CSE Co-ordinator). - 2.7 If a child goes missing on two or more occasions, or only once but is identified as being vulnerable, has been missing overnight or is under the age of 13 years, they will be offered a return interview.
+This information sharing takes place with Nottingham City's Missing Children team, which is a small team that is line-managed by the Child Sexual Exploitation Co-ordinator (CSE Co-ordinator). - 2.7 When a child goes missing they will be offered a return interview.
 All return interviews are undertaken by someone independent, i.e. not responsible for the day to day care of the young person.
-Return interviews for children in care are always undertaken by someone independent of the placement where the young person lives. - 2.8 The primary purpose of a return interview is to identify / address safeguarding needs and signpost the young person and their family to support.
-Key to this is identifying the factors which led to the young person going missing.
-Consideration is given to both push factors, things that are causing the young person to be unhappy or feel unsafe, or pull factors, things outside the home that are attracting the young person. - 2.9 There is a secondary benefit from return interviews in that they provide potentially valuable insights into the experiences of the young person who went missing, which can be used to help protect other young people.
+Return interviews for children in care are always undertaken by someone independent of the placement where the young person lives. - 2.8 The primary purpose of a return interview is to identify / address safeguarding needs and signpost the young person and their family/carers to support.
+Key to this is identifying the factors which led to the young person to go missing.
+Consideration is given to both push factors, things that are causing the young person to be unhappy or feel unsafe within their home environment, or pull factors, things outside the home that are attracting the young person to leave home. - 2.9 There is a secondary benefit from return interviews in that they provide potentially valuable insights into the experiences of the young person who went missing, which can be used to help protect other young people.
 The Missing Children's Team Manager/CSE Co-ordinator reviews and authorises all return interviews from across the directorate and cross-references the information in them.
-This has enabled us to identify some young people who were missing but not being reported to the Police, potential locations where young people may congregate and potential adults of concern.
-This facility was not available on the initial transfer to Liquid Logic, but has since been reinstated. - 2.10 The Ofsted inspection in January 2017 identified the need to further strengthen work in relation to return interviews, and ensure that we maximise the impact of the information generated.
-We have already taken a number of measures in response to this: - The CSE Coordinator is once again able to review return interviews, and authorise them. - We have worked with the Police to revise the information that they give to families and young people, when a young person goes missing.
-The revised information makes the expectation that a return interview will take place much clearer. - We have revised the letter sent to parents regarding return interviews to similarly strengthen this.
+This has enabled us to identify some young people who were missing but not being reported to the Police, potential locations where young people may congregate and potential adults of concern. - 2.10 The Ofsted inspection in October 2018 identified the need to further strengthen work in relation to return interviews, and ensure that we maximise the impact of the information generated.
+We have already taken a number of measures in response to this: - The CSE Coordinator is once again able to review return interviews, and authorise them; - We now have a process in place to ensure Multi Agency Meetings take place on every child who has been missing 3 times in a 90-day period; - The quality of return interviews and the continuity of inputting information onto Liquid Logic is being addressed as an ongoing concern via training and workshops;